Heroes of Newerth: Development

+Shutdown
-On December 15, 2021, HoN's developers announced that the game will be shut down on June 20, 2022.

-Despite the official shutdown, HoN is still playable with community's support.
+On December 15, 2021, Frostburn Studios announced that Heroes of Newerth would be shut down on June 20, 2022; After the official shutdown, the game remained playable through community-maintained servers.

+Community preservation

+Following the June 20, 2022 shutdown, the Heroes of Newerth community successfully maintained the game through Project KONGOR, a community-run private server that achieved significant technical and social success.
+Development for Project KONGOR began on December 13, 2021, while official servers were still operational, and entered open beta testing on August 5, 2022, just 46 days after the official shutdown.

+Project KONGOR represents a substantial reverse-engineering accomplishment, with the community development team successfully recreating the complete server infrastructure including login systems, matchmaking algorithms, friend lists, in-game store functionality, and replay systems.
+The project achieved over 7,000 concurrent players during peak hours and built a Discord community of over 130,000 members.
+The project released patched binaries and server software as open-source code through GitHub repositories.

+The community server maintained active development through October 2025, including regular balance updates, quality-of-life improvements, seasonal events, and tournament support.
+Project KONGOR operates under various legal protections for game preservation and explicitly acknowledges all Heroes of Newerth intellectual property as owned by Garena.

 Reception

 Heroes of Newerth has received generally positive reviews, with a score of 76 out of 100 from Metacritic.
 Reviews have generally praised the technical aspects of the game, while criticizing the harsh learning curve and the commonly critical nature of the community.
 When Heroes of Newerth became free-to-play on July 29, 2011, the game had accumulated over 526,000 paid accounts with 460,000 unique players.
 The number of concurrent players online has also steadily increased over time, peaking at 150,000 as of May 2013.
 In mid-2013, Heroes of Newerth was the third most played game in internet cafés in the Philippines.
 Laura Baker, the director of marketing for S2 Games, stated that both the "Mac and Linux clients have done well for us."